jonnonz1/nz-statute-book/acts/public/1988/securities-markets-act-1988.md

   (c) $1,000,000.
 (2) The maximum amount of a pecuniary penalty for a contravention of any other civil remedy provision is $1,000,000.

-### 42X Guidance for Court on how to determine gains made or losses avoided for purposes of maximum amount
+### 42X Guidance for court on how to determine gains made or losses avoided for purposes of maximum amount
 (1) For the purposes of section 42W(1)(b),—
   (a) a person makes a gain if the person acquires a security for less than its value:
   (b) a person avoids a loss if the person disposes of a security for more than its value.